-- The installation of Kingspan Thermafloor® TF70 in suspended floor constructions should be carried out before commencement of floor boarding. - The insulation boards should be cut to fit snugly between the floor joists.
-Measure the distance between the joists prior to cutting the boards as spacings can vary. - In order to ensure insulation boards are flush with the top surface of the joists, they should be supported on miminum 25 mm x 25 mm treated softwood timber battens, proprietary galvanised steel saddle clips, or galvanised nails partially driven into the side of the joists.
+- The installation of Kingspan Thermafloor® TF70 in suspended floor constructions should be carried out before commencement of floor boarding. - In order to ensure insulation boards are flush with the top surface of the joists, they should be supported on miminum 25 mm x 25 mm treated softwood timber battens, proprietary galvanised steel saddle clips, or galvanised nails partially driven into the side of the joists. - Battens / nails should be placed at an appropriate height to suit the thickness of board being fitted, and nails should remain 40 mm proud of the joist.